wm75/galaxy-hub/src/cloud/cloudlaunch/index.md

 ## API

 CloudLaunch provides a full featured REST API that can be used to programmatically create and manipulate cloud appliances.
-You don't have to use the API; the CloudLaunch web application provides all of the same functionality in an easy to use interface.
-But if you have the need to automate the deployment and monitoring of cloud applications the API is there to help.
+The CloudLaunch API is useful for when you want to automate the deployment and monitoring of cloud appliances.

 There are several different ways in which you can interact with the REST API and these are covered below.